December is a great time to prepare for next year by digging new beds or just relaxing with spot of armchair gardening.

 Snow and Ice

-December is a cold month in the UK, especially when biting winds blow in from the Arctic.
+December is usually a cold month in the UK, especially when biting winds blow in from the Arctic.
 You may have noticed that winters have become milder over the past 50 years with more rain than snow.
-It’s still likely we’ll have some snow, with fog, gale force winds and temperatures well below freezing this month.
+It’s mild but it’s still quite likely that somewhere in the UK we’ll have some snow, with fog, gale force winds and temperatures well below freezing this month.

 Fifty Shades of Grey Days